hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var mFAWriteLoginEnforcementRequest = new MFAWriteLoginEnforcementRequest(); // MFAWriteLoginEnforcementRequest |
+            var mfaWriteLoginEnforcementRequest = new MfaWriteLoginEnforcementRequest(); // MfaWriteLoginEnforcementRequest |